|Date: Saturday September 26, 1981||Result: Win by 20 points|

 |V.Perovic (broken rib), D.English (bruised shoulder)|

 Game ReviewIn a great era for football - one of hard, open play, one of champions across the lines, and at the end of the Victorian era - the Blues would win their second premiership in 3 years.
 In Collingwood's third successive grand final, Carlton would come from behind against the 'Pies to rack up our lucky 13th Premiership in wet conditions although not as muddy as our previous grand final meeting in 1979.
+Half of the team were playing in their first Grand Final for Carlton which is a remarkable feat considering that it was only two years ago that they played off and won the 1979 premiership.

 The era of champions in which this game was played cannot be underestimated.
 In the Coaches Box was Parkin v Hafey.
 Across the lines we had Fitzpatrick, Hunter, Doull, McKay and the mosquito fleet of Buckley, Sheldon, Ashman, Marcou, Glascott and Harmes.
 The key match-ups were Scott Howell on Peter Moore; Peter McConville on Rene Kink, Ken Hunter on Peter Daicos and Billy Picken manning Mark Maclure.